Fedmug/kbtu-ml-book/courses/Intro2ML.md

 chatGPT
 ```

-Hence, the course constists of two parts:
+Hence, the course constists of the following parts:

 * mathematics for ML
-* Python libraries for ML
+* Python libraries and frameworks for ML
+* basic model of ML

 ## Course assessment